Advanced Guide to The General Data Protection Regulation (GDPR)

 Key Points in GDPR :

 As the makers say, “The GDPR is not a revolution but a mere evolution of current EU laws.”
-The GDPR is expected to enhance data subjects along with rights and the enforcement capabilities.
+The GDPR is expected to enhance data subjects along with rights and enforcement capabilities.
 GDPR makes it mandatory for all the organizations and companies processing data from EU citizens to comply with the rules and regulations.

 The GDPR emphasizes on consent, control, and clear explanation intended to elevate users understanding to reckon the way they are monitored online.
-Even since internet dominated and commercial web penetrated our lives, organizations were motivated to compile user’s data for monetization.
+Even since the internet dominated and commercial web penetrated our lives, organizations were motivated to compile user’s data for monetization.
 Henceforth, EU empowered its citizens to opt-in instead of facing the burden to opt-out.